Merkoba/Meltdown/README.md

 By default it uses the `main` profile.

-Different profiles independent configs and data.
+Profiles have independent configs and data.

 To launch with a different profile use the `--profile` arugment.